aquaaerobic/HowToUseGithub/Bug.md

 During each update, comment or status change all assignees of bugs will be notified via email

 ## Submit Bug
-- Send new bugs with descriptions and screenshots (if applicable) to John Summers and CC Chuck Konkol and Steve Williams
+- Send new bugs, enhancements, etc. with descriptions and screenshots (if applicable) to developer and CC Chuck Konkol and Steve Williams

 ## Active
 - Bug will be added to Github by developer and assignee with be added